pf3-ihub/JOB-AGGREGATOR/README.md

 4. **Company Comparison**: Compare job offerings across companies
 5. **Compensation & Benefits**: Analyze salary ranges and benefits
 6. **Job Details**: Search and explore detailed job listings

-## Customization

-You can customize the dashboard by:
-- Modifying color themes in the settings panel
-- Adjusting the number of items shown in rankings
-- Toggling data table visibility

 ## Troubleshooting